pcaulfie/pands-project/README.md

 ### About Ronald Fisher
 Ronald Fisher was a British mathematician, biologist and geneticist who is credited as the father of modern statistics (Allison, 2003).
 He pioneered the development of modern statistical techniques such as Analysis of Variance, Distribution Theory, Mathematical Likelihood and Estimation.
 He applied these techniques in the area of genetics where he developed theories on topics such as Natural Selection and Fiduciary Inheritance.
 He was also credited with establishing a new era in experiment design and statistical sampling techniques (Aldrich, 2003).
 ### Summary of Research
 As mentioned above, the data set has been the subject of many studies, far to many in fact to mention.
-Here is a summary of the key findings from some of the research published on the data set (University of California, Irvine 1988).
+Here is a summary of the key findings from some of the research published on the data set.
 * The data set contains  150 records, which can be grouped into 3 classes of 50 instances, each representing a species of iris plant.
-* One class (Iris Setosa) is linearly separable from the other.
-* The other 2 species (Iris Versicolor and Iris Virginica) are not linearly separable from each other.
+One class (Iris Setosa) is linearly separable from the other.
+The other 2 species (Iris Versicolor and Iris Virginica) are not linearly separable from each other (University of California, Irvine 1988).
+* Santos, R (2018) proved that that petal length of the species setosa is shorter than the petal length of other species.
+* There is a high correlation between petal length and petal width (University of California, Irvine 1988).
+* Species has predictive power for sepal length (Rajesh 2018).

 ## Data Set